 You may not think about the potential dangers mosquitoes pose, but we do.
-It is our goal to provide a service that not only makes your outdoor space more enjoyable, but also protects your pets, friend, and family.
+It is our goal to provide a mosquito control service that not only makes your outdoor space more enjoyable, but also protects your pets, friend, and family.
 Here are the main disease threats that mosquitoes pose to residents of Texas:

 - West Nile Virus

 West Nile is the most well known mosquito born illness.
 It it of serious concern to those in the State of Texas in particular.
 If you are infected with the West Nile Virus you may not even know because most individuals will not show symptoms.
 However, 1 out of 5 individuals infected with this disease will be affected by symptoms.
 These symptoms include:

 - Joint Pain